 After securing a search warrant, the police’s Cullinan stock theft unit discovered thousands more in a metal container near the shack.

 Asked about the source of the hides, the two men gave the police receipts for the purchase of donkeys, which show that at least some of the animals were from villages in Limpopo’s Bochum area, which is about 87km from Polokwane.
+They bear the stamp of a Bochum headman and indicate the donkeys were sold alive.
+But the paperwork for thousands of other skins remains unaccounted for.

 “The hides will be impounded and, even though we can’t make arrests, the paperwork could assist a great deal,” said Ness.